top of page

 Michael Sullivan

 Michael joined the group in fall 2019 and studied attitudes and opinions of Louisiana waterfowl hunters.
 He was co-advised by Dr. Laborde (an alum!).
-Michael graduated in December 2021 and is now employed with the Louisiana Department of Wildlife and Fisheries.
+Michael graduated with his MS in December 2021 and is now employed with the Louisiana Department of Wildlife and Fisheries.

 Erin Thayer